 Arabella stared at him, lacking the breath to tell him his statement did not reassure her, and she wished he would attend to what he was doing.
 She was relieved when he faced forward.
 He leveled out into a steady flight, and she began to relax.
 She watched the water skimming by below her, and gradually she was able to draw a normal breath.
 This must be what a hawk or a falcon feels like, she thought.
 This freedom, this amazing release from the bounds of the earth.
 She sat up a little and watched open-mouthed, as they swooped around the island.
 She closed her eyes, feeling the wind rushing through her short hair, the faint mist in the air dampening her face.
 It was wonderful.

 Anthony seemed to feel so too, for he suddenly bellowed, “The voice of the Lord is over the waters, the God of glory thunders over vast waters.
 And in his temple all say, ‘Glory!’”

 Lacking such erudition, Arabella merely threw her head back and yelled as loudly as she could in response.
 They sailed in over the mainland, and the dragon bellowed again, a wordless cry of joy.
 The shoreline passed in the blink of an eye, and they were soaring over the trees.
 Daringly, Arabella released one hand from her grip on the dragon’s neck.
 She thrust her arm out and felt the wind whipping past it.
 She laughed, tossing her head.
 She took a deep breath and threw out her other hand.
 She sat there with her arms wide and her head back, shrieking and gripping the dragon with her thighs.
 She could feel the rumble of his laughter between her legs.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Susan McDonough-WachtmanWrite a Review